polamnus/minimal-mistakes/_pages/07_gismapping.md

 Now you will have a color coded set of plots, each representing a single ping packet sent from your base station to your mobile node during the range test.
 The color gradient represents the SNR as calculated by the mobile receiver node.

 > You may now repeat this same test any number of times.
-> By changing a variable each time and comparing to your
+By changing a variable
-> previous data-sets, you can make informed,
+> each time and comparing to your previous data-sets, you can make informed,
-> objective opinions about the efficiacy of any changes.
+> objective decisions as to whether any changes have been beneficial or not.

 ## Back to Baseline
 <img src="/media/baseline.png">

-Before you can determine whether anything you do on the mesh is a good or bad idea, you must first establish a baseline.
-You can't know where you're going if you don't know where you are, so the first thing you ought to do is establish a baseline against which to measure any future updates or changes.
+Before you can determine whether anything changes you make to your nodes is worthwhile, you must first establish a baseline.
+You can't know where you're going if you don't know where you are.
+Fortunately, this method is an easy way to establish that baseline against which to measure any future updates or changes.
 With an adequate baseline, you may make objective determinations about whether any changes are good or bad.
+Was that fancy new antenna actually worth it or not?
+Now you can answer that question in a definitive, objective way.

 ## Google Earth
 <img src="/media/GEarch_Pano.png">
-From within the Google My Maps interface, you may open the same map inside of the web version of Google Earth or even export your map in a number of formats.
+From within the Google My Maps interface, you may open the same map inside of the web version of [Google Earth](https://earth.google.com) or even export your map in a number of formats.
 Using Google Earth, you can do some really interesting analysis and visualizations in 3D virtual space.

 Got any interesting maps worth sharing?
 Send me a copy, and I'll be glad to feature interesting maps here!